What Happens With Your Limited Company When You Get Divorced?

 When it comes to divorce, your limited company is counted as one of your financial assets so it has to be split as part of your divorce proceedings, no matter how much involvement your spouse had inside of it.

-If you can’t reach an agreement, this will be taken to court and an independent advisor will help you reach an alternative agreement, such as buying your spouse out of the business, setting up a spousal maintenance agreement, or in the worst-case scenarios, selling your limited company.
+If you can’t reach an agreement, it will be taken to court, and an independent advisor will help you reach an alternative agreement, such as buying your spouse out of the business, setting up a spousal maintenance agreement, or, in the worst-case scenario, selling your limited company.

 Photo of author